nadjarben/thinkz/README.md

 Hey Thinkz! here the test.

-I used redux-toolkit not sure it you prefred the old one.
+I used redux-toolkit not sure if you prefred the old one.\
-I styled with css (even if I'm more used to work with libraries like styled-components) I used only the library mapbox-gl maybe I should have used something like react-map-gl
+I styled with css (even if I'm more used to work with libraries like styled-components).\
+I used only the library mapbox-gl maybe I should have used something like react-map-gl.\

 Thanks !